KANDERKJ/python_basics/wednesday_challenge.md

 **BONUS 1:** When returning the hero's name, have it capitalized appropriately (e.g. Flash, not flash)

 **BONUS 2:** Make the user's input error proof!

+**BONUS 3:** Allow the user to try again without exiting the script!